patashish704/pandoc-complete/README.md

 set completeopt=menuone,noinsert,popup
 ```

-These options will allow you to dynamically filter completion menu entries as
+This  will allow you to dynamically filter completion menu entries as you type
-you type in more characters in insert mode.
-The `popup` is required to show
+in more characters in insert mode.
+The `popup` is required to show extra
-extra information for each citation key.
+information for each citation key.

 You may further use the Vim's built-in options and highlight-groups to
-customize the completion menu.
-See `:h completeopt, :h completepopup, :h
+customize the look of completion menu.
+See `:h completeopt, :h completepopup,
-highlight`.
+:h highlight`.

-*Example*: I used the following options in `~/.vimrc` to customize the
+*Example*: I added the following options to `~/.vimrc` to customize the visual
-completion menu in the demo gif shown above.
+appearance of completion menu in the demo gif shown above.

 ``` vim
 set completepopup=border:off